-Following the cloning of the highly antigenic Capripox virus structural protein P32, it is possible to use expressed recombinant antigen for the production of diagnostic reagents, including the raising of P32 mono-specific polyclonal antiserum and production of monoclonal antibodies (MAbs) (OIE, These reagents have facilitated 2010). development of a highly specific ELISA.
-Using hyperimmune rabbit antiserum raised by inoculation of rabbits with purified Capripox virus.
-Capripox antigen from biopsy suspensions or tissue culture supernatant can be trapped on an ELISA plate.
-The presence of the trapped antigen can then be detected using guinea-pig serum raised against the groupspecific structural protein P32, commercial horseradish-peroxidase-conjugated rabbit anti-guineapig immunoglobulin and a chromogen/substrate solution (OIE, 2008).
+Following the cloning of the highly antigenic Capripox virus structural protein P32, it is possible to use expressed recombinant antigen for the production of diagnostic reagents, including the raising of P32 mono-specific polyclonal antiserum and the production of monoclonal antibodies (MAbs) (OIE, 2010).
+These reagents have facilitated the development of a highly specific ELISA.
+Using hyperimmune rabbit antiserum raised by inoculation of rabbits with purified Capripox virus, Capripox antigen from biopsy suspensions or tissue culture supernatant can be trapped on an ELISA plate.
+The presence of the trapped antigen can then be detected using guinea-pig serum raised against the group-specific structural protein P32, commercial horseradish-peroxidase-conjugated rabbit anti-guinea-pig immunoglobulin and a chromogen/substrate solution (OIE, 2008).